afgh44n/Security-Plug-in/README.md

 This is my list of security and privacy plug-ins.
 (That I use on Google).

 # What is it?
-This is my list of privacy plug-ins.
+This is my list of security and privacy plug-ins.
 Take a look at the best privacy plugins I've chosen for you.

 # My list of plug-ins
 ∙ uBlock Origin (https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm?hl=fr)